 Source: Bolt via Conscious

-Bolt’s list is self-explanatory and detailed, but a schedule like that is not a necessity.
+Bolt's list is clear and comprehensive, but a schedule like that isn't necessary.

 For example, your list can be something simple, like: